czymara/czymara.github.io/_pages/presentations.md

 Upcoming Talks
 ------

-- [Presentation](https://docs.google.com/presentation/d/17ZRSz8McDX_IMqBcXqj6E7x8Trhleq6RrI6tHDGcyaM/edit?usp=sharing) at the [Dutch Association for Migration Research Fall Conference](https://www.damr.eu/events/) at the University of Groningen 🇳🇱 on 27.
-November 2025 (10.30-17.30)
+- Presentation at the Dutch Demography Day 2026 of the Netherlands Demographic Society at the Academy Building in Utrecht 🇳🇱 on 4.
+February 2026

 Past Talks (Selection)
 ------